Arran Coastal Way - Southern part

 The alternate route takes you through Whiting Bay and around Kingscross Point (passable at low tide) past an Iron Age Hill Fort and Viking Grave before it meets the main trail at Lamlash.

 After Lamlash you continue along the shore past Clauchlands Point and on to Corriegills Point where you head inland up one last climb before you join the road leading into Brodick

 There are several rocky sections along this route which should be easy enough to tackle for most reasonably fit people.
-Goat Fell has a sheer drop on one side on the descent and a river crossing via stepping stones, this can be avoided in bad weather or for people with vertigo by taking the low route.
 The paths along the shore are not always clear but as the route follows the coast it is hard to get lost.
 As some sections are impassable at high tide it is important to check the tides before setting off.
 If in doubt use the alternative routes.

 Terrain: A coastal path with a mostly rocky shoreline, some road sections (not very busy) and forest tracks.
 Depending on the tide the route can be sandy or shingly with some boulder fields that are slow going and can be tiring.
 Consider an itinerary with shorter days than you would normally choose to allow for this.